-Before scheduling a consult with an accountant be sure and ask if the the consult will be complimentary.
-Some offices will charge for the time they spend with you in an initial interview and it gets buried in your bill once they have completed the services.
-A complimentary consult is really the only way to get your questions answered and find out if this is the right accountant for you.
-This can be done over the phone if you are short on time or live in a rural area but it’s really best done in person so you can get a good feel for the rapport you will have with accountant.
+Many accounting firms do offer free initial consults, but even if the consult isn’t complimentary, it’s really the only way to get your questions answered and find out if this is the right accountant for you.
+If you’re short on time or live in a rural area, this can be done over the phone, but it’s really best done in person so you can get a good feel for the rapport you will have with accountant.

 Once you’ve decided on a potential accountant, here are some things you can ask them:

-1> What are your certifications?
+1. What are your certifications?

 In many areas of the world, there are no regulations as to who can call themselves an “accountant”.
-Where I practice for example, anyone can slap up a sign saying they are “Joe Blow Accountant”.
+In Canada, for example, anyone can slap up a sign saying they are “Joe Blow Accountant”.
 People see the word accountant and assume Joe Blow knows what he’s doing.

-Many public accounting offices are now paperless which means they will only accept digital records so you’ll need to figure out if this is doable for you.
-Most paperless offices have a secure encrypted portal set up where you can “drop off” your records and then also retrieve them when they are ready for you.
-The accountant should be able to walk you through the process so you know what to expect.
+Many public accounting offices are now paperless which means they will only accept digital records, so you’ll need to figure out if this is doable for you.
+Most paperless offices have a secure encrypted online portal set up where you can “drop off” your records and then also retrieve them when they are ready for you.
+The accountant should be able to walk you through their processes ahead of time so you know what to expect.

-3> What is your billing process?
+4. What is your billing process?

 Don't Know What to Look for to Find the Perfect Accountant?

 There are many more questions you can ask your accountant depending on what your goals are for your business.
 Actually, I wrote a whole book of questions you can ask!!
 When meeting entrepreneurs online, many asked me if I could help them with their taxes.
-Because I'm in Canada, I only know Canadian tax laws but I definitely know what questions you can ask in any country to find the right accountant for you and your business.
+Because I'm in Canada, I only know Canadian tax laws, but I definitely know what questions you can ask in any country to find the right accountant for you and your business.

 In my book, Keep More Money, you will learn:

-- the signs that show an accountant actually cares about you and your business,
+the signs that show an accountant actually cares about you and your business,

-- tax deductions commonly missed by taxpayers working from home,
+tax deductions commonly missed by taxpayers working from home,

 how hiring an accountant is more affordable than you think,

-- why it's important to work with an accountant at any stage of your business, and more!!
+why it's important to work with an accountant at any stage of your business, and more!!

 If you enjoyed this post, you'll love my book where I have more helpful tips for finding the accountant of your dreams.